jschant/jschant.github.io/_pages/home.md

 We are a dynamic research group, located at Massachusetts General Hospital and Harvard Medical School, home to the largest hospital-based imaging research program in the US.

-We are grateful for funding from NIH and industry partners.
+We are grateful for funding from NIH, the Korean government, and industry partners.

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team!**